-Masks are here to stay, at least for a while, so we may as well have some fun with them.
+Masks are here to stay, at least for a while, so we have an opportunity to have some fun with them.
 Think a Holiday Stocking Design contest, but with masks.
-A mask design competition will allow employees to show off their creative side, while involving their families too.
-To make sure everyone can partake in the fun, have an adult competition and a competition for kids broken down by age group.
+A mask design competition will allow employees to show off their creative side while involving their families too.
+To make sure everyone can partake in the creative fun, have an adult competition and a competition for kids broken down by age group.

 If a picture is worth a thousand words, then what better way is there to learn about each other?

-A weekly photo contest, where employees vote on their favorite photo, are great ways to bring people closer together even when they are far apart.
+A weekly photo contest where employees vote on their favorite photo is a great way to bring people closer together even when they are far apart.

-Categories like photos of your daily walk, pre-Covid19 travel shots, WFH office setups or pictures of your “Co-Workers” (pets, kids, roommates, spouses, plants, etc.) are all fun ways to show off your individual style.
+Categories like photos of your daily walk, pre-Covid19 travel shots, WFH office setups, or pictures of your “Coworkers” (pets, kids, roommates, spouses, plants, or anything else you want to show off) are all fun ways to show off your style.